 As for the construction, the lightweight body is made from multiple materials.
 The roof section is made from carbon along with numerous aluminum components and the supporting elements are made from high-strength steel.
 The platform is developed in collaboration with Porsche.
 The Premium Platform Electric (PPE) will be the foundation for many Audi models in the future.

-Moving on to the business end of the story, the e-tron GT has 434 kW (582 bhp) of system power from electric motors at the front and rear axles.
+Moving on to the business end of the story, the e-tron GT has 434 kW (590 hp) of system power from electric motors at the front and rear axles.
 Since there is no mechanical link between the front and rear axle, an electronic control system coordinates the drive between the axles as well as between left and right wheels, meaning optimum traction and just the desired amount of slip.

 Up to 0.3 g, the e-tron GT recuperates energy solely via the electric motors, without using the conventional brake – that covers over 90% of all decelerations.
-As a result, the energy is fed back to the battery in practically all normal braking maneuvers, Audi says.
+As a result, the energy is fed back to the battery in practically all normal braking maneuvers, Audi said.
 The wheel brakes are involved only when the driver decelerates by more than 0.3 g using the brake pedal.

 Series production is planned for late 2020 and deliveries will begin in early 2021.